hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 * clients that know authentication information for a server SHOULD try to authenticate the server
 * however they MAY fallback to using TLS without authentication and
-* they MAY fallback to using cleartext is TLS is not available.
+* they MAY fallback to using cleartext if TLS is not available.

 As such it does not offer a defense against active attacks (e.g. a MitM attack on the connection from client to server), and is not considered as useful for XoT.